Destinations¶

 ${kindLowerCase} |

-Event kind (lowercase) | event, admin-event |
+Event kind (lowercase) | event, admin_event |

 ${kindUpperCase} |

-Event kind (uppercase) | EVENT, ADMIN-EVENT |
+Event kind (uppercase) | EVENT, ADMIN_EVENT |

 ${eventTypeLowerCase} |

-Event type (lowercase) | login, logout, user_create |
+Event type (lowercase) | login, login_error |

 ${eventTypeUpperCase} |

-Event type (uppercase) | LOGIN, LOGOUT, USER_CREATE |
+Event type (uppercase) | LOGIN, LOGIN_ERROR |

 ${realmLowerCase} |

-Realm name (lowercase) | master, myrealm |
+Realm name (lowercase) | master, my_realm |

 ${realmUpperCase} |

-Realm name (uppercase) | MASTER, MYREALM |
+Realm name (uppercase) | MASTER, MY_REALM |

 ${resourceTypeLowerCase} |

-Admin event resource (lowercase) | user, client, realm |
+Admin event resource (lowercase) | user, realm_role |

 ${resourceTypeUpperCase} |

-Admin event resource (uppercase) | USER, CLIENT, REALM |
+Admin event resource (uppercase) | USER, REALM_ROLE |

 ${operationTypeLowerCase} |